- Horsch Cruiser 12 meters tine cultivator

-We purchased a 12-meter draper header for harvest 2019.
+We purchased a 12-meter draper header for harvest 2019 and again in 2023 for our second combine.
 This piece of equipment has revolutionised our harvesting.
 With many arable rotations now include many crops like barley, oats, beans, peas and linseed.
 Plus, the weather becoming more unpredictable giving higher probability of lodged crops.
 The MacDon now gives us piece of mind to cope with these conditions.
 Lodged crops along with wet ground conditions on undulating terrain is no problem and the use of crop lifter are now not required.

 A key part of any large arable farm is keeping your machinery efficient and down time to a minimum.
 We also make a conscious decision to limit the impact to the local community we farm alongside.
 At the same time to reduce are carbon footprint.

-This was the main driver to try and use HGV’s where possible to move our product around at harvest.
+This was the main driver to try and use HGV’s where possible to move our product around at harvest and throughout the year.
+Since June 2022 we have run our own in house Scania.
 The key benefits being

 - Fully legal, no grey areas.
 With a full set of records.

 - Drivers fully trained, tested and hours policed.